Implicit Identity Leakage: The Stumbling Block to Improving Deepfake Detection Generalization

-During the training phase, we set the batch size to 128, image size to $224\times 224$.
-MFS sliding window scale is randomly selected from [40, 80], [80, 120], [120, 160], [224, 224].
-All images are aligned by face landmarks which are extracted by a detector \cite{mtcnn}.
-Similar to \cite{amazon,face-x-ray}, we also use regular data augmentations (DA) to further improve the model generalization, such as Random Crop, Gaussian Blur/Noise, and JPEG Compression.
-We select common classification models pre-trained on ImageNet \cite{imagenet} as the model backbones, including ResNet-34 \cite{resnet} and EfficientNet-b3 \cite{efficientnet}.
-We set the number of total epochs to 200, each of which has 512 randomly selected mini-batches. $\alpha$ and $\beta$ in the loss function are set to 1 and 0.1 by default.
-The learning rate (LR) is set to $3.6\times 10^{-4}$ at initialization and decreases to $1\times 10^{-4}$ and $5\times 10^{-5}$ at epoch 10 and epoch 20 respectively for fine-tuning.
-We use Adam \cite{adam} as our optimizer.
-In the inference process, we choose 32 frames at an equal interval from each video, using deepfake detection accuracy (ACC) and video-level AUC following \cite{ff++,face-x-ray} to report detector performance.
+\textbf{Implementation Details.} During the training phase, we set the batch size to 128 and the image size to $224\times 224$.
+MFS sliding window scale was randomly selected from [40, 80], [80, 120], [120, 160], [224, 224].
+All images were aligned by face landmarks which were extracted by a detector \cite{mtcnn}.
+Similar to \cite{amazon,face-x-ray}, we also used regular data augmentations (DA) to further improve the model generalization, such as Random Crop, Gaussian Blur/Noise, and JPEG Compression.
+We select common classification models pre-trained on ImageNet \cite{imagenet} as the model backbones, including ResNet-34 \cite{resnet} and EfficientNet-b3/b4 \cite{efficientnet}.
+We set the number of total epochs to 200, each of which had 512 randomly selected mini-batches. $\alpha$ and $\beta$ in the loss function were set to 1 and 0.1 by default.
+The learning rate was set to $3.6\times 10^{-4}$ at initialization and decreased to $1\times 10^{-4}$ and $5\times 10^{-5}$ at epoch 10 and epoch 20 respectively for fine-tuning.
+We used Adam \cite{adam} as our optimizer.
+In the inference process, we chose 32 frames at an equal interval from each video, using deepfake detection video-level AUC following \cite{ff++,face-x-ray} to report detector performance.